 Intermittent fasting is a dietary style typically combined with a low-carb or keto diet.
-If you just started, the supposedly simple fasting plan can quickly become complicated.
+If you just started, the supposedly simple plan can quickly become complicated.

-With this in mind, possibly the most crucial question is: What can I drink during intermittent fasting?
+For this reason, possibly the most crucial question is: What can I drink during fasting?

-In this article, I work through all imaginable drinks and determine their intermittent fasting impact based on science.
+In this article, I work through all imaginable drinks and determine their effects on intermittent and prolonged fasting based on science.